CrowdHailer/eyg-lang/NOTES.md

 - [ ] Have a standard nily overflow for left and right, same as delete
 - [ ] Put type information on non expression elements
 - [x] Resolve type information before printing errors.
+- [ ] Reinstate Sugar for named variant Unitary or not.
 - [ ] Tree's set up correctly for expanded providers
 - [ ] When we have reordered type constraints, we can push type providers to the top
 - [x] Switch Integer Type to Native/Platform with an Enum for possible values inside